-Firstly, setting a universally unique identifier (UUID) in the client configuration is required to establish a connection to PubNub.
-If you don't provide a valid UUID (String up to 64 characters), you won't be able to use PubNub.
+Firstly, setting a User ID in the client configuration is required to establish a connection to PubNub.
+If you don't provide a valid User ID (UTF-8 encoded String up to 64 characters), you won't be able to use PubNub.

-Secondly, UUIDs are used to identify a client, which might be an end user, a device, or a server.
+Secondly, User IDs are used to identify a client, which might be an end user, a device, or a server.
 A single user (a real living person) might have multiple devices (phone, tablet, laptop) so it's important to understand the relationship between them.
-Moreover, features which determine user's online presence rely on UUIDs.
+Moreover, features that determine users' online presence rely on User IDs.

-Finally, UUIDs are essential to correctly calculate your bill according to the Monthly Active User (MAU) pricing model, which is based on the number of unique users that connect to PubNub at least once in a calendar month and send an API call.
+Finally, User IDs are essential to correctly calculate your bill according to the Monthly Active User (MAU) pricing model.
+MAUs are unique users (with unique user IDs) that connect to PubNub at least once in a calendar month and send an API call.
 If you'd rather pay for transactions, you may consider transaction-based pricing.